Skip to main content

 • scenario - read-only information about the underlying scenario.

-• owner - information about the owner of the SavedScenario.
+• saved_scenario_users - array about the users associated with the SavedScenario.

-• id - the owner's unique ID number
+• id - the user's unique ID number.

 Scenarios vs. saved scenarios